 - Extend mindfulness to daily activities: Carry the mindfulness and awareness

 cultivated during meditation into your daily life.
-Practice being fully present at the moment during routine activities like eating, walking, or doing chores.
+Practice being fully present in the moment during routine activities like eating, walking, or doing chores.

 - Join a community: Consider joining a meditation group or community.
 Being part of a supportive community can provide encouragement, guidance, and opportunities for learning and growth.

 Remember, the benefits of meditation are cumulative, and progress happens over time.
 If you embrace the process, remain open to the experience, and allow yourself to discover the transformative power of meditation in your life, you will definitely reap the benefits that regular meditation brings.